phillipberndt/autorandr/README.md

 after a mode switch has taken place and can notify window managers or other applications about it.

+All scripts can also be placed in any of the `$XDG_CONFIG_DIRS`.
+In addition to the script names themselves, any executables in subdirectories named `script_name.d` (e.g. `postswitch.d`) are executed as well.
+In scripts, some of autorandr's state is exposed as environment variables prefixed with `AUTORANDR_`.
+The most useful one is `$AUTORANDR_CURRENT_PROFILE`.

 To install autorandr call `make install`.